YSSF8/crosshair-y/README.md

 - **Built-in Crosshairs**: Choose from a variety of pre-installed crosshair designs.
 - **Custom Crosshairs**: Easily add your own custom crosshair images.
 - **Adjustable Size, Hue, Rotation & Opacity**: Dial-in the perfect look and visibility.
+- **Movable Crosshair**:  Position the crosshair anywhere on your screen.
+You can move it manually in the settings or use the shortcut `Ctrl + Shift + S` to instantly save it to your current cursor position.
+If you prefer, you can still toggle back to the classic always-centered crosshair.
 - **Presets**: Save, load, and delete crosshair configurations on the fly from the Settings panel.
 - **Cross-Platform**: Available for Windows and Linux.
 - **Lightweight & Efficient**: Minimal system resource usage ensures smooth performance.